awsdocs/amazon-aurora-user-guide/doc_source/aurora-cluster-stop-start.md

 ### RDS API<a name="aurora-start-cluster.API"></a>

-To start an Aurora DB cluster by using the Amazon RDS API, call the [StartDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_StartDBCluster.html) action with the following parameter:
+To start an Aurora DB cluster by using the Amazon RDS API, call the [StartDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_StartDBCluster.html) operation with the following parameter:
 + `DBCluster` – the name of the Aurora cluster\.
 This name is either a specific cluster identifier you chose when creating the cluster, or the DB instance identifier you chose with `-cluster` appended to the end\.